Bike ergonomics done right: the bike adapts to the rider.

 Yes, this slightly exaggerated version of the familiar "racing bike" is fast.
 Make sure your medical insurance is up to date.
 Your lower back, crotch, neck, knees, ankles, neck and wrists will be overstressed every time you ride this bike.
 Your wrist joints, for example, aren't designed to support half your body weight while you pound away at them.
 Until the invention of the racing bicycle, nobody had figured out a way to bounce half the body up and down on the large blood vessels and nerves in the crotch--until the whole area goes numb--and call it fun.

 Rivendell and Rans make rider-centered ergonomic bikes.
 Most other manufacturers cater to the speed at any cost crowd, which put the needs of the machine ahead of the rider's needs.
 You'll go fast for a few months and then you'll get to know a good Chiropractor.

 I redid the stock gearing on my Stratus XP for better hill climbing, moving from the stock 30 tooth inner chain ring to a 24.
 Schwalbe Marathon tires put an end to the rash of flats that shredded the stock tires in my first 500 miles.
 I also added a brass bell along with a Rans seat bag and rear rack.
 With that setup you could ride this bike across North America and most other continents.
-I've done Washington State and chunks of California.
+I've done Washington State and chunks of Oregon and California.
 More--much more--to come.